grezniczek/my_projects_tweaks/README.md

 Version | Updates
 ------- | ----------
+1.4.0   | _New feature:_ Add a filter to the project list in the _Organize Projects_ modal.
 1.3.1   | _Bug fix:_ Fix collapse all.
 1.3.0   | _New feature:_ Add a collapse all button that collapses all project folders.
 1.2.1   | _Bug fixes:_ Set tooltip icon z-index; enable Record Status Dashboard links for all users.<br>_Misc:_ Add instructions for testing the module.